TiagoAMarques/AnIntro2RTutorial/README.md

 - [Spatial Data Visualization with tmap ](https://tmap.geocompx.org/) A Practical Guide to Thematic Mapping in R. This book is a hands-on, open-source resource for anyone interested in creating maps using R and the tmap package.

+- [A course on GAMs](https://training.bioss.ac.uk/course_materials/GAMintro2023/) This is the course website for the 2 day generalized additive modelling course put on by BioSS for UKCEH.
+The instructors for the course will be Dave Miller and Thomas Cornulier.

 - [Send me a suggested resource and I'll add it here]()